leannaflower/csci3100_group22/requirement spcification.md

 # Requirement Specification
+## version 1.1
 ## Document Overview
 ### Purpose
-This document defines the requirements for the "Kanban-Based Web Project Management Application" to provide a unified  reference for product, development, and testing teams.
-It also serves as the primary reference for course assessment and  grading.
+This document defines the requirements for "Sprintfy" to provide a unified  reference for product, development, and testing teams.
 The document specifies the system’s functional requirements (FR), non-functional requirements (NFR), business  boundaries, key scenarios, and quality standards to ensure alignment between implementation and documentation.
 ### Scope
 #### System Boundaries
-The system provides browser-based project and kanban management, task collaboration, statistical reporting, user and license  management, as well as basic import/export functions and Webhook.
-It excludes real-time audio/video, complex  resource  scheduling, and in-depth financial management.
+The system provides browser-based project and kanban management, to-do-list, license authentication.
 #### Core Value
 Centered on a concise kanban interface, the system helps teams visualize work, limit work in progress, and then improve  delivery flow.
-It also enables teams to identify process bottlenecks and progress risks through reports such as Burndown/  Burnup Charts.
 ### Role
+Leanna:Frontend, test document,implementation document.
+Yanice:Frontend, implementation document.
+Yiming:Backend,database,requirment spcification.
 ### Reference Materials
 GPT-5 (For document frame and translation from Chinese)
 ---
 ## Background and Objectives
 ### Problem Statement and Motivation
-Teams face challenges such as unclear task assignment, excessive WIP, and invisible progress during course projects.
-The  system addresses these issues through "work visualization + WIP limits + data-driven reports" to improve collaboration  efficiency, delivery predictability, and reduce communication costs.
+Teams face challenges such as unclear task assignment, we build a to-do list for teams or people to help them plan and finish their tasks.
 ### Success Metrics
 1.**Onboarding**: New users take ≤10 minutes from registration to successfully creating their first kanban board and adding a task.
 2.**Usability**: Success rate of critical path tasks ≥ 98%.